qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | __quantum__rt__result_record_output | `void(%Result*,i8*)` | Adds a measurement result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted.                                                         |
 | __quantum__rt__bool_record_output   | `void(i1,i8*)`       | Adds a boolean value to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted.                                                              |

-The following output recording functions can appear if you opt into supporting real-time integer calculations (the back-end supports the `classical_ints` module flag).
+The following output recording functions can appear if you opt into supporting real-time integer calculations (the backend supports the `classical_ints` module flag).
 If you opt into a less standard width than any of the options below, then it is up to the program to use a `zext` or `sext` instruction to get an `i32` or `i64` value as an argument to the call, even if this extension is not actually performed on the hardware and is just a means to make the program well-typed:

 | Function                         | Signature       | Description                                                                                                                                                                                              |
 | :------------------------------- | :-------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | __quantum__rt__int_record_output | `void(i64,i8*)` | Adds an integer result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted.        |
 | __quantum__rt__i32_record_output | `void(i32,i8*)` | Adds an 32-bit integer result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted. |

-The following output recording functions can appear if you opt into supporting real-time floating point or fixed floating point calculations (the back-end supports the `classical_floats` and `classical_fixed_points` module flags).
+The following output recording functions can appear if you opt into supporting real-time floating point or fixed floating point calculations (the backend supports the `classical_floats` and `classical_fixed_points` module flags).
 If you opt into a less standard width than any of the options below, then it is up to the program to use a `zext` or `sext` instruction to get an `f32` or `f64` value as an argument to the call, even if this extension is not actually performed on the hardware and is just a means to make the program well-typed:

 | Function                            | Signature       | Description                                                                                                                                                                                                                    |
 | :---------------------------------- | :-------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | __quantum__rt__double_record_output | `void(f64,i8*)` | Adds a double precision floating point value result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted. |
 | __quantum__rt__f32_record_output    | `void(f32,i8*)` | Adds an 32-bit floating point value result to the generated output.
 The second parameter defines a string label for the result value.
 Depending on the output schema, the label is included in the output or omitted.          |

-Additionally, a back-end can provided more `rt` functions that can be used by adaptive profile programs in accordance with the classical data types that it supports.
+Additionally, a backend can provide more `rt` functions that can be used by adaptive profile programs in accordance with the classical data types that it supports.

 ### Initialization